Warsaw Ghetto Museum: History

 Sigmund Nissenbaum, a participant in the Warsaw Ghetto Uprising, was the first initiator of the establishment of the Warsaw Ghetto Museum.
 At the end of the 1980s, he contacted the President of the Society of Fighters for Freedom and Democracy, prof. Henryk Jabłoński, to entrust the establishment of the Warsaw Ghetto Museum to the Nissenbaum Family Foundation.
 However, the works did not start at that point.

 On 14 November 2017, the decision to establish the Warsaw Ghetto Museum was announced by the Polish Minister of Culture and National Heritage, Deputy Prime Minister Piotr Gliński.
 The museum was officially established on 28 February 2018.
 On 7 March 2018, in the Chancellery of the Prime Minister, there was a press conference on the establishment of the new institution, attended by Prime Minister Mateusz Morawiecki and Minister Piotr Gliński.
+Critics linked the timing of the announcement to the diplomatic crisis caused by the 2018 amendment to the Act on the Institute of National Remembrance and to broader concerns about the historical policy of the Law and Justice government.

 In October 2018, the local government of the Mazowieckie Voivodeship leased the complex of the Bersohn and Bauman Children's Hospital to the museum for 30 years.
 Both buildings of the former hospital - the main pavilion and the southern pavilion - have been entered on the list of historical monuments by the Mazowieckie Voivodeship Conservator of Monuments in 2018.
 The permanent exhibition of the museum will be presented in the main building of the former hospital, while the two-storey southern pavilion, where the ophthalmology department was located, is to become the seat of the Education Department of the museum.

 In November 2020, on the 80th anniversary of the closing of the ghetto borders, the authorities of the Mazowieckie Voivodeship sold the museum building for PLN 22.7 million (the funds for that purpose were provided by the Ministry of Culture and National Heritage).
+The museum had earlier been planned to open in 2023, on the 80th anniversary of the Warsaw Ghetto Uprising, but in 2025 a museum spokesperson said that the opening was planned for September 2027.

 In 2020, the Institute of National Remembrance agreed to hand over the original of the Stroop Report as a deposit for the permanent exhibition at the museum.

 The first meeting of the international Warsaw Ghetto Museum Council, that consisted of 15 members, took place on 10 September 2019.
 The Chairman of the Council became the Chief Rabbi of Poland, Michael Schudrich.
 In June 2021, the position was taken by Colette Avital.